harrypmdev/forest-exploration/README.md

 **Go Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'go (direction)' command to travel around the map.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
+- Attempting to move outside the map results in an advisory message that the player cannot move in this direction, ensuring no errors occur in the code.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- Attempting to use the go command with any direction other than 'north', 'east', 'south' or 'west' results in an advisory message being printed which suggests these options.
+This ensures that anyone using the 'go' command incorrectly is notified of the correct way to use the command, improving the UX.

 <details>
 <summary> Go Command Screenshot </summary>